 - Your child’s ears have reached the top of their forward-facing seat.

-- If your kid is a wiggle worm or sleeps often in the vehicle, then the booster may not be an appropriate selection just yet.
+- If your kid is a wiggle worm or frequently sleeps in the car, a booster may not be an appropriate choice just yet.

 Britax recommends that you continue to use a car seat to the upper limits of its recommended use, or until your child can fit properly in the adult seat belt.